eigenAyoub/eigenAyoub.github.io/blogs/linux.md

 ```bash
 $ ls | grep "^pattern_X" | grep -v "^pattern_XY"
 ```
-> Example of use: When managing checkpoints during training (weights of ML models), and you would like to delete most your checkpoints, except maybe the last one.

-### **View last added files of some pattern `pattern_X`**
+### **View the last added files of some pattern `pattern_X`**

 ```bash
 $ ls -t | grep "^pattern_X" | head -n 10
 ```

+> Example of use: When managing checkpoints while still training, and you would like to delete most your checkpoints, except maybe the last one.

 ### **A very very practical use:**